-5. Venue: ensure the venue for the function has been risk assessed to identify any issues prior, these should be addressed and where possible mitigated to ensure safety.
+- Ensure the venue for the function has been risked assessed to identify any issues prior, these should be addressed and where possible mitigated to ensure safety.

 For further advice around your workplace health and safety responsibilities, including templates for the creation of custom mental health and health and safety policies, and a framework for identifying and overcoming risks in the workplace, request your copy of The Randstad Human Resource Guide.

 The Human Resource Guide also provides guidance on how best to deal with staff disputes, disciplinary actions or the termination of employees, including how to ethically and legally handle redundancies.